 Clear the CMOS.
 See the Technical product specifications for jumper locations.

 Try booting from the Emergency BIOS Image.
-See the link above for the jumper locations.
+See the Technical product specifications for the jumper locations.

 - Monitor the POST LEDs on the front of the module.
 If they do not come on, remove and reinsert the compute module, or try another slot.

 - Connect a local keyboard and monitor to the front of the module.
 If it shows a display, note any error messages and suggested resolutions.

 - Check the Firmware tab through the management console.
 There may be instructions or actions required of the user listed there.

 - If you have other compute modules booting normally: